netfoundry/minimal-mistakes/docs/_pages/v2/tools.md

 ### Demo 2: Endpoint-hosted Services

-Alternatively, you may host private demo servers with Docker.
-Docker Compose will run the `netfoundry/python:demo` container which executes the same Python demo described above and will additionally create a handful of private demo servers that you can connect to from an enrolled Endpoint.
+You may host private demo servers with Docker on any x86_64 Linux device.
+Compose will run the `netfoundry/python:demo` container which executes the same Python demo described above.
+This will create a handful servers that you can access from an enrolled Endpoint.

+1. install Compose `pip3 install docker-compose`
 1. save this file in your working directory [docker-compose.yml](https://github.com/netfoundry/developer-tools/blob/master/Docker/docker-compose.yml)
 1. in a terminal, run `docker-compose up` to create your demo network
 1. in the web console, share or scan to enroll additional Endpoints named like "dialerN" to connect to the following demo servers from your laptop, mobile, etc...

-Private Services
+After a few minutes your demo Network will be created and these Services will then become available.

 * Hello, World!
 Splash: [http://hello.netfoundry/](http://hello.netfoundry/) (netfoundry/railz)
 * OpenSpeedTest: [http://speedtest.netfoundry/](http://speedtest.netfoundry/) (mlabbe/openspeedtest)
 * REST: [http://httpbin.netfoundry/](http://httpbin.netfoundry/) (kennethreitz/httpbin)